-Glico Bisco: The Most Famous Cream Biscuit in Japan
+Glico Bisco: Japan’s Most Famous Cream Sandwich Biscuit

 Glico Bisco Cream Sandwich Biscuit

-As you can see from the illustration on the package front, “Bisco (ビスコ)” is a product of cream sandwich biscuits produced and sold by the Japanese food company Ezaki Glico.
+As you can see from the illustration on the package front, “Bisco (ビスコ)” is a cream sandwich biscuit produced and sold by the Japanese food company Ezaki Glico.

-The red packaging contains 3 silver packets with tiny red heart images, and each packet has 5 cream biscuits inside.
+The red box contains 3 silver packets with tiny red heart images, and each has 5 cream biscuits inside.
 So with this product, you can take three hundred million lactic acid bacteria in total.

-According to the ingredient list, the Japanese biscuit, Glico Bisco consists of wheat flour, sugar, shortening, milk sugar, sweetened condensed milk, whole milk powder, salt, wheat protein, starch, lactic acid bacteria, calcium carbonate, baking powder, emulsifier, flavoring, amino acids, vitamins B1, B2, and D.
+According to the ingredient list, the Glico Bisco biscuit consists of wheat flour, sugar, shortening, milk sugar, sweetened condensed milk, whole milk powder, salt, wheat protein, starch, lactic acid bacteria, calcium carbonate, baking powder, emulsifier, flavoring, amino acid seasoning, vitamins B1, B2, and D.

 Where to Buy